aws-samples/powertools-for-aws-lambda-workshop/CONTRIBUTING.md

 # This command removes the node-fetch devDependency from the infra workspace
 npm remove -D node-fetch -w infra
 ```

+### Update Workshop Content

+The workshop content is hosted on Workshop Studio while the infrastructure of the workshop is deployed via AWS CDK and hosted in this repository.
+If you make changes to the infrastructure (aka within the `infra/` directory), or to any of the TypeScript functions (aka within the `functions/typescript/` directory), you will need to update the workshop content to reflect those changes.

+Updating the workshop stacks is a manual three-step process:

+1. Synthesize the workshop stacks, to do so run `npm run infra:synth` and `npm run ide:synth`.
+This will generate the CloudFormation templates for the workshop stacks and the IDE stack respectively.
+The resulting templates will be found in the `infra/cdk.out/` directory.
+2. Convert the CloudFormation templates output by CDK to vanilla CloudFormation templates.
+This process is done via the script found at `scripts/convert-template.mjs` and it involves removing the `AWS::CDK::Metadata` and `AWS::CDK::Asset` resources from the templates as well as creating ad-hoc parameters for the assets.
+To run the script on both stacks, run `npm run infra:wsPrep` and `npm run ide:wsPrep`.
+The resulting templates will be found in the `infra/cdk.out/deploy` directory under subdirectories named after the stack name.
+3. Copy the resulting templates and assets to the `assets` directory of the Workshop Studio project.
+Then, copy a the both templates also to the `static/cfn/` directory of the Workshop Studio project.
+Finally, synch the Workshop Studio project to the S3 bucket that hosts the workshop content following the instructions in the Workshop Studio documentation, and make a commit to the Workshop Studio repo.

 ## Security issue notifications